 Not that long ago, there weren’t even enough bodies for an 11-player squad.
-Now Austin lists 22 players on its team roster, including recently signed DP Tomás Pochettino.
+Now Austin lists 24 players on its team roster, including recently signed defender Žan Kolmanič from Slovenia.
 And there’s still space for more signings.
 MLS clubs can have an active roster of up to 30 players (with an 18-player game-day squad).

-That leaves a little wiggle room to add a few more players to plug some holes, plus the Verde have a third DP spot that Reyna expects to hold onto until this summer.
+It leaves a little wiggle room to add a few more players down the road, including a third designated player (which Reyna expects to hold onto until this summer).

-All that to say, the 2021 ATX FC player roster could still grow before the inaugural match day.
+All that to say, the 2021 ATX FC player roster could still grow during the season, depending on how things are going.

-Obviously, there’s a lot of guesswork to the lineup heading into the 2021 season.
+Obviously, there’s a lot of guesswork to the lineup heading into the first game.

-In a typical 4-3-3 formation, this is what Coach Wolff’s lineup might look like.
+In a standard 4-3-3 formation, this is what Coach Wolff’s lineup might look like.